On the spectral radius of the non-backtracking matrix of the configuration model: Introduction

+Spectral methods play a central role in the study of large random graphs and complex networks.
+Traditionally, much of the literature has focused on the eigenvalues of the adjacency matrix or graph Laplacian.
+However, in sparse graphs these operators often suffer from localization effects and degree heterogeneity, which can obscure the structural information encoded in the spectrum.
+In recent years, the \emph{non--backtracking matrix} (also known as the Hashimoto matrix) has emerged as a powerful alternative operator for analyzing sparse networks.

+The non--backtracking matrix is defined on the set of directed edges of a graph and encodes transitions between edges that do not immediately reverse direction.
+Consequently, powers of this matrix count non--backtracking walks, and its spectral properties capture structural information about the graph while avoiding many of the degeneracies present in adjacency spectra.
+The operator was originally introduced by Hashimoto in connection with the Ihara zeta function of a graph, which relates non--backtracking walks to algebraic invariants of graphs \cite{hashimoto1989zeta,terras2011zeta}.

+Beyond its algebraic origins, the non--backtracking operator has become an important tool in spectral graph theory and network science.
+In particular, its spectrum has proven useful for community detection in sparse networks, where classical spectral algorithms based on adjacency matrices fail see \cite{gulikers2016non}.
+A series of influential works showed that the leading eigenvectors of the non--backtracking matrix allow efficient detection of communities in stochastic block models down to the information--theoretic threshold, a phenomenon sometimes referred to as ``spectral redemption'' \cite{krzakala2013spectral,bordenave2015non}.

+The largest eigenvalue of the non--backtracking matrix also has important interpretations for dynamical processes on networks.
+In epidemic and percolation models, the inverse of the leading eigenvalue provides an approximation to epidemic thresholds and bond percolation thresholds in networks \cite{karrer2014percolation}.
+Moreover, eigenvectors associated with the leading eigenvalue lead to non--backtracking centrality measures, which mitigate the localization effects that affect classical eigenvector centrality in heterogeneous networks.

-Our main technical contribution is a new result on the eigenvalue of the non-backtracking matrix for the configuration model (as well as graphs with a given degree sequence).
-While our main motivation is analyzing the growth rate of groups, understanding the behavior of the largest eigenvalue of the non-backtracking matrix is of independent interest.
-We briefly mention a few examples, and refer the reader to \cite{bordenave2015non} for a more detailed discussion.
-One motivation to study the spectral properties of the non-backtracking matrix of a graph is community detection in random graphs \cite{gulikers2016non}.
-Moreover we refer to the recent \cite{stephan2022non} and \cite{bordenave2023detection}.
+From a theoretical perspective, understanding the behavior of the largest eigenvalue of the non-backtracking matrix is of independent interest.
+Substantial progress has been made in characterizing the spectrum of the non--backtracking matrix for random graphs.
+Bordenave, Lelarge and Massouli\'e \cite{bordenave2015non},see also the references therein.
+Since many sparse random graph models are locally tree--like, the idea is that their spectral properties should be closely related to Galton--Watson branching processes describing the local exploration of the graph.
+We also refer to the recent \cite{stephan2022non} and \cite{bordenave2023detection}.
 Furthermore the non-backtracking matrix has been used to establish bounds for the spectral radius of the adjacency matrix of random graphs, see for example \cite{benaych2020spectral} and \cite{dumitriu2022extreme}.
 Spectral analysis of the non-backtracking matrix was also used to prove Friedman’s second eigenvalue Theorem \cite{bordenave2015new}.